josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/⚖️_aequanimitas_and_the_stiff_upper_lip.md

 * competitiveness,
 * and institutional composure.

-Warmth and emotional transparency could sometimes be framed as:
+In some environments, warmth and emotional transparency could be framed as:

 * weakness,
 * overindulgence,